springfall2008/batpred/docs/output-data.md

 - predbat.battery_hours_left - The number of hours left until your home battery is predicted to run out (stops at the maximum prediction time)
 - predbat.charge_limit - The current charge limit used for the scenario in %
-- predbat.charge_limit_kw - The current charge limit used for the scenario in kwH
+- predbat.charge_limit_kw - The current charge limit used for the scenario in kWh
 - predbat.duration - The duration of the prediction maximum in hours
 - predbat.load_energy - Predicted load energy in kWh
 - predbat.pv_energy - Predicted PV energy in kWh